 A. The TIP Office must ensure a fair, transparent, competitive grants process.

-No one from the Office or other Department of State personnel, including Embassy personnel, may advise you on the content of your application.
+No one from the TIP Office or other Department of State personnel, including Embassy personnel, is permitted to advise you on the content of your application.

-Persons with additional questions about the requirements of the funding opportunity may contact JTIPGrants@state.gov.
+Persons with additional questions about the requirements of the solicitation may contact JTIPGrants@state.gov.